The robustness condition for general disordered discrete time crystals, and subspace-thermal DTCs from phase transitions between different n-tuple DTCs: Emergent symmetries and robust Hilbert space fragmentation

 where each sector contains $k$ irreducible representations of $\mathbb{Z}_n$ and $k|n$ is the corresponding dimension of the subspace.
 The second equation is from the relation in Eq.~\eqref{eq:eState}

 One can verify that $S^n=1$, and $S$ commutes with $U_F^{(n)}(0)$.
-Note that one can always construct such $\mathbb{Z}_n$ symmetry for arbitrary unitary operator in its eigenbasis satisfying the two properties, according to the Eq.~\eqref{eq:SInPhi}.
+Note that one can always construct such $\mathbb{Z}_n$ symmetry satisfying the two properties for an arbitrary unitary operator in its eigenbasis, according to the Eq.~\eqref{eq:SInPhi}.
 The non-trivial relation of the $U_F^{(n)}$ and $S$ is

 where $E_\alpha\equiv \sum_{m=1}^k E_{\rm int}(z^{(k)}_{\alpha,m})$ and $U|_\alpha$ is the operator $U$ restricted in the subspace $\alpha$.
 This indicates that, when acting within $\alpha$-th subspace, the Floquet operator $U_F^{(n)}$ have exactly same effects as the $\mathbb{Z}_n$ symmetry generator $S$, up to a global phase $e^{-i E_\alpha/k}$.